dkuznetsov/help-ukraine/README.md

 We send free mobile phone top-ups to refugees with a disability.
 A £5 top-up allows a person to find safety, have a voice and use assistive apps to personally connect with humanitarian agencies in their area."

+### Ukraine Evacuation Convoy

+"we are helping thousands of Ukrainians get to the EU borders SAFELY.
+We need immediate funds to secure the buses for the next few days.
+Please PM me with any questions."
+[Donate Now](https://www.facebook.com/donate/469689211550331/)

 ## Military Support

 ### Official Account of Ukraine for the Purpose of Supporting Ukrainian Army